 The title itself becomes an important concern in this search for definition of the subject of the works.
 Norio Imai chooses his titles often with a double meaning: it could suggest the actual denomination of the molded object (Shadow of Memory – One Eye), or it could endow a completely new sense that incites the viewers to imagine and appreciate in their own way (Shadow of Memory – Balcony, Shadow of Memory – Three Feathers).

-The possibility to represent the object’s essence – the inherent energy of each object’s form – is the quest of these oeuvres, oeuvres that transcend the borders between painting and sculpture, aesthetics and function, abstraction and figuration.
+The possibility to represent the object’s essence – the inherent energy of each object’s form – is the quest of these works which transcend the borders between painting and sculpture, aesthetics and function, abstraction and figuration.

 Galerie Richard will also present Norio Imai’s second solo exhibition from October 10th to November 14th, 2015, with his historical works created during the Gutai period from 1964 to 1966.